fwbrasil/bond/README.md

 As a previous step of type-level validations, it is necessary to apply value-level validations.
 In an ideal application, the value-level validations should happen on the boundaries where it is necessary to interface with non-validated values.
 For instance, the boundaries could be the user interface or a database interaction.

-Bond provides a validation monad that is capable of accumulating multiple errors:
+Bond provides a validation DSL that is capable of accumulating multiple errors:

 ```scala
 import net.fwbrasil.bond._